Types

 Note that only the log2(sizeof<T>())

-least signficant bits of the shift affect the result:
+least significant bits of the shift affect the result:

 Type | Significant bits | Example |